pts/copystrap/README.txt

 copystrap contains the following scripts:

+* ecplcnw: Uses the local network (wifi or wired) to copy the data.
+This is the most convenient method, but it has some restrictions: the sender and receiver must be connected to the same network (e.g. wifi router), and the router must be able to forward broadcast UDP packets.

+  Abbreviation of: Encrypted Copy using the LoCal NetWork.

+  Starting the receiver first is more secure.

+  To receive, run any of:

+    $ sh ecplcnw receive >OUT
+    $ wget -qO- https://github.com/pts/copystrap/raw/master/ecplcnw | sh >OUT
+    $ curl -Ls  https://github.com/pts/copystrap/raw/master/ecplcnw | sh >OUT
+    $ busybox wget -qO- https://github.com/pts/ecplcnw/raw/master/ecplcnw | busybox sh >OUT

+  To send, run any of:

+    $ sh ecplcnw send --id TRANSFERIDPREFIX FILENAME
+    $ sh ecplcnw send FILENAME  # Insecure, anyone can decrypt it!

+  After the transfer verify that the sender and the receiver both print the same key-id.
+If they print a diffent key-id, then probably there is an attacker on the network, and the receiver has received data coming from the attacker (rather than the legitimate sender).

+  The TRANSFERIDPREFIX is printed by the receiver.
+Omitting the `--id TRANSFERIDPREFIX' flag is insecure, because then the data will be sent to any single receiver on the same network, and the receiver will be able to decrypt it.
+Thus a receiver operated by an attacker can get the plaintext.

+  The UDP port 48396 is used by the receiver to broadcast UDP packets to.
+  The sender is listening on that UDP port.

 * ecptrsh: Uses https://transfer.sh/ to copy the data and store it temporarily.
 Files uploaded to transfer.sh are end-to-end encrypted with ephemeral keys.